romainjacquet/chirpstack-helm/README.md

 Backup is done by running a `pg_dump` command in the container.
 > [!WARNING]
 > If you have imported the LoraWan devices, the dump could be nearly 50MB uncompressed.

+> [!WARNING]
+> If you are deploying helmfile you should comment chirpstack to avoid concurrent access.

 The current archive is stored under `data/postgresql`.